xcap2000/data-tools/doc/Readme.md

 If the data source is stable and fast and we are getting records paged allow multiple pages to be retrieved at the same time.

 Allow the application to work offline, allow the user to create jobs and tasks, select connections, databases and themes offline and when back online allow the execution and test for database/tables changes.

+When exporting to excel create an option to add the query on a new tab.